AbdullahFaruk/cuc_jav_webdriver/README.md

+##About##

 **cuc_jav_webdriver** is a template for a [Cucumber-jvm](https://github.com/cucumber/cucumber-jvm), JAVA, [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) and [JUnit](http://junit.org/) project.

 This template implements the [Page Object](http://www.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern) design pattern.

+The purpose of this template is to provide a quick start to new software test automation projects.

 To get started, create a copy of this project in a directory on your machine (e.g. download the zip).
 The root directory should be a project name of your choosing.